 This program provides full screen text editing, a calculator, and integration with VisiCalc.
 It can be used with a single line LCD display or any display device.
 Any character that can be displayed is allowed.
-Characters that cannot be displayed on your display device would be best avoided.
+Characters that cannot be displayed or would be best avoided displayed on your display device would be best avoided.
 There are two modes, Edit and Command.
 Edit mode allows data input and review, cursor movement, calculating and recalling cells from VisiCalc.
 Command mode provides access to other functions like inserting lines or calling VisiCalc.